 If you rent a house or an apartment, we will need to contact your property owner.
 First, give us your address here, and if your address is within our fiber build area, you will be prompted to provide your property owner’s contact information in the online sign up form.

-Due to the possibility of weather delays, we cannot provide exact dates, but following is the general timeline for Tiffin:
+Due to the possibility of weather delays, we cannot provide exact dates, but following is the general timeline:

 After completing the online forms (start here), you will receive email updates informing you of when your home is in pre-construction, construction, scheduling of installation and complete.